A SHORT HISTORY OF MOROCCO

-The written history of Morocco began about 1,000 BC when a people called the Phoenicians from what is now Lebanon sailed there.
+The written history of Morocco began about 1,000 BCE when a people called the Phoenicians from what is now Lebanon sailed there.
 The Phoenicians were great traders and they founded trading posts in Morocco.
 The Phoenicians founded the city of Carthage in what is now Tunisia.
 Soon Carthage became the dominant power in the region.
-Meanwhile by about 400 BC the native Berber tribesmen formed the kingdom of Mauritania.
+Meanwhile, by about 400 BC the native Berber tribesmen formed the kingdom of Mauritania.

 In 146 BC the Romans conquered Carthage and their influence in North Africa gradually grew.
-Finally in 42 AD the Romans annexed the kingdom of Mauretania.
+Finally in 42 CE the Romans annexed the kingdom of Mauretania.
 Morocco remained under Roman rule until the 5th century AD.

 In 681 the Arabs began raiding Morocco and by 705 they were in control.
 The Arabs introduced Islam to Morocco and in 711 they invaded Spain.
 They soon conquered most of it.
-However Morocco soon broke up into a number of different kingdoms.
+However, Morocco soon broke up into a number of different kingdoms.
 In 789 a man named Idriss founded a small kingdom and his son Idriss II made Fes the capital.
-In the following centuries Fes became a centre of culture.
+In the following centuries, Fes became a center of culture.

 In the 11th century Berbers called the Almoravids from what is now Mauritania advanced north and conquered Morocco.
 Then in the 12th century, a people called Almohads rebelled against the Almoravids and they founded a new dynasty.
 Under the Almoravids Moroccan culture flourished.
 However, in the 13th century, the Almohads lost most of the Muslim territory in Spain.
 Only Grenada remained.

 Furthermore in the year 1248 a people called the Merinids began to overthrow the Almohads although it was not until 1269 that they captured Marrakech and brought the old dynasty to an end.
 Then the same cycle followed.
 The Merinids eventually declined and they were overthrown.
 The next Berber dynasty was called the Wattasids.
 They began to seize power in 1240 and they ruled all of Morocco by 1469.